petbattle/ubiquitous-journey/README.md

 This example uses the Java Quarkus Pet Battle applications as an example.

-We scaffold from scratch the pieces required to run a CI/CD pipeline including build, deploy, code quality checking.
+We scaffold this repo from scratch the pieces required to run a CI/CD pipeline including build, deploy, code quality checking.

 ### Bootstrap your CI/CD environment
 Create a directory to hold your CICD tooling automation.